m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 A theory I'm considering lately is that effects are only ever problematic when two or more effects interact.
 E.g. implicit, pervasive, unmanaged state mutation is fine on its own.
 Implicit, pervasive, unmanaged asynchronicity is fine on its own.
 But [the interaction of both is extremely difficult to debug](https://glyph.twistedmatrix.com/2014/02/unyielding.html).
 So traditional imperative programming allows working with one effect at a time, but no more.

-The techniques in the previous section provide a huge advance over this, because they make it possible to work with two effects at once: the effect that you're managing via `for`/`yield`, and the
+The techniques in the previous section provide a huge advance over this, because they make it practical to work with two effects at once: one effect that you're managing via `for`/`yield`, and one implicit, pervasive, global effect.

   * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.
  * `map(_.map(...))` (or similarly with flatMap) probably indicates you should be using a monad transformer